OpenEngineer/go-repl/README.md

 # go-repl

-Lightweight Golang REPL library, inspired by *xterm*.
+Lightweight Golang REPL library, inspired by GNU Readline.
 You provide the `Eval` function, and `go-repl` does the rest.

 Your REPLs that use this library will enjoy the following features:
 * Session history with *reverse-search*